acpascale/netzero_navigate/README.md

 4. CODE CLEANED, REWRITTEN, AND PLACED IN SINGLE FILE FOR USE ON Natural Capital paper and training for UoM
 	1. Deep clean on MapRE code (Stages 1 to 3), fixing bugs, updating functions, simplifying code, and rewriting to implement new functionality (e.g. heat maps and individual layer exports from stage 1)
 		1. Notes: Improve memory handling; deleted (most) unused code; no longer supports CSP; rewrote to make exclusion layer overlay maps and simplify code; remove shapefile support for projects; added median and variety calculations.
-	2. Add optional functions found in code stages A1 to A6, which demonstrate functions for preparing inputs to transmission routing process (e.g. cost surfaces, generic substations, etc)
+	2. Add optional functions found in code stages A1 to A6, which demonstrate functions for preparing inputs to transmission routing process (e.g. cost surfaces, generic substations, etc.)
-	2. Modify structure and imrpove documentation for planned training at UoM in April 2024
+	2. Modify structure and improve documentation for planned training at UoM in April 2024
-	3. Provided, with training, to UoM Boundless project in April 2024 (it is hoped that at some time in the future, their fork of this code - which is fully in python, and aligns with best practice python inplementation, will become publically available).
+	3. Provided, with training, to UoM Boundless project in April 2024 (it is hoped that at some time in the future, their fork of this code - which is fully in python, and aligns with best practice python implementation, will become publicly available).

-5. Implement code to fix bugs identified by Yimin Zhang (UoM): fixes in sink transmission costing and in availability of offshore wind projects (these bugs impact prior NZAu results).
+5. Implement code to fix bugs identified by Yimin Zhang (UoM): fixes in sink transmission costing and availability of offshore wind projects (these bugs impact prior NZAu results).

 6. Added EER (https://www.evolved.energy/) supply curve binning code to repository.
-Repository version represents code that has modified (by first author) to recreate code and parameters lost by EER following NZAu project and has been extended to reflect adjusted focus of journal paper.
+Repository version represents code that has been modified (by the first author) to recreate code and parameters lost by EER following NZAu project and has been extended to reflect adjusted focus of journal paper.

 ## Code and Software Submission Requirements